codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

           * `tunnel-client.enabled=false` disables the tunnel-based access mode.
       * `--wait` is optional, and when defined, waits until all the pods are up and running for the deployment.

 {:start="5"}
 1. Wait for a few minutes, and then click **Close**.
   You are taken to the List View for GitOps Runtimes where:
   * The Hybrid GitOps Runtime you added is prefixed with a green dot indicating that it is online
   * The Type column for the Runtime displays **Helm**
-  * The Sync Status column displays **Complete Installation**, indicating that there are pending tasks to complete the installation.
+  * The Sync Status column displays **Complete Installation**, indicating that there are pending steps to complete the installation.
-  * Drilling down into the Runtime shows empty tabs for Runtime Components, Git Sources, and Managed Clusters.<br>
+  * Drilling down into the Runtime shows empty tabs for Runtime Components, Git Sources, and Managed Clusters.
     The Runtime Components are populated only when the GitOps Runtime is configured as an Argo Application, described later on in the installation process.

 {% include
    image.html
    lightbox="true"
    file="/images/runtime/helm/helm-runtime-view-complete-install.png"
    url="/images/runtime/helm/helm-runtime-view-complete-install.png"
   alt="Newly installed Hybrid GitOps Runtime with Complete Installation notification" caption="Newly installed Hybrid GitOps Runtime with Complete Installation notification" max-width="60%"
 %}

 {:start="6"}
 1. Continue with [Step 4: Configure Git credentials for runtime](#step-4-configure-git-credentials-for-hybrid-gitops-runtime).